lucasrafagnin/MLND-capstone/capstone-template.md

 Inicialmente estudarei melhor o dataset, explorando e descobrindo cada um dos seus atributos, depois disso seguirei o seguinte workflow:

+1 - Explore data:
+Estudar e entender melhor o contexto do dataset, explorando as suas possibilidades e analisando as possíveis correlaçes entre suas features.
+Portanto algumas etapas aqui:
+- Plotar tabelas com dados estatísticos sobre o dataset (min, max, std, median...)
+- Frequencia via histogramas
+- Tipo de dados (number, text, object, etc.)
+- Correlation analysis

+2 Clean data:
+Data need to be cleaned and transformed before trying different ML algorithms.
+Therefore some methods are possible:
+- Handle missing data;
+- Remove skewness;
+- Outlier analysis;

+3 Prepare Data;
+Create the traning and test sets using proper sampling methods, e.g., random vs. stratified

+4- Feature treatments;
+With 79 features feature engineering and feature transformation some steps are important:
+- Separate the predictors and labels
+- Convert text attributes into numerical attributes
 - Apply feature engineering to reduce the number of features
+- Feature scalling (normalization or standardization)

+5- Model selection
+The objective here is to analyze and compare the multiple regression models, some models are important to that goal:
+- LinearRegression
+- GradientBoostingRegressor
+- XGBoost
+- LightGBM

-- Applying the final model to the data and submitting the results to Kaggle for check the competition score
+Lastly I will apply the final model to the data and submitting the results to Kaggle for check the competition score